Fraxinus pennsylvanica: Urban ornamental trees

+Green ash with yellowing leaves, about to fall, cultivated in Brazil.

 Green ash is one of the most widely planted ornamental trees throughout the United States and much of Canada but mostly Alberta, including in western areas where it is not native.
 It is also widely planted in Argentina.
 It is very popular due to its good form and resistance to disease.
 About 40% of boulevard trees in Edmonton, Alberta, are green ash.
 It is often planted for shade or as a windbreak.

 For the last two centuries American elm and ash, which both belong to the ancient Elm-Ash-Cottonwood Bottomland ecosystem, achieved distinction as North America's two most popularly planted urban species, used primarily for their superior survival traits and slowly maturing 180–300 year majestic natural beauty.
 Today used as living national monuments, the National Park Service is protecting Thomas Jefferson's 200-year-old planted example, and George Washington's 250-year-old white ash which has a 600-year possible lifespan.
 Green ash had been widely used as a primary ornamental and long lived monument tree until the elm fad of the 1880s, and regained top position once again after Dutch elm disease arrived.

 Other continents learned of American ash species' urban survivability and unique beauty through the worldwide popularity of Midwestern Prairie style ecology and architectural movement.
 Modernizing cities in Russia and China then began using imported green ash a century ago to line streets and landscape new public parks.
 Advantages of green ash include its tolerance of harsh urban environmental conditions, ease of propagation, and (in eastern North America) its value for wildlife as a native keystone species.